 A hood that has non-dissipative materials which are exposed when it is not worn shall be able to be removed or stowed in the garment.
 Loop fasteners shall not be opened while working in risk zones.
 Cleaning procedures shall comply with the manufacturer's instructions and involve standard industrial laundry processes only.

-Note: This standard is not applicable for protection against high voltages.
-In such cases, IEC 61482-2 should be
+Note: This standard is not applicable for protection against high voltage: